camtafe/snapsimgui/README.md

 **Licensing information for their project and any third-party libraries or frameworks used.**

-Released under the LGPL licence like pygame itself.
+Released under the LGPL license like pygame itself.
 Used the pygame library.

 **A brief explanation of the chosen GUI/frontend library and why they chose it.**